antipatico/backlight-openrc/README.md

 backlight-openrc
 ================

+#THIS SCRIPT IS DISCONTINUED, I'M NOT MANTAING IT ANYMORE, IF YOU WANT YOU ARE FREE TO FORK IT.

 Save the screen light settings at shutdown and restore it at boot time, using OpenRC init scripts.

 # Installation